globus/globus-automate-client/docs/source/globus_action_providers.rst

 Synchronous / Asynchronous: Either

-The HelloWorld Action Provider is very simple and is primarily intended for testing and bootstrapping purposes.
+The *HelloWorld* action provider is very simple and is primarily intended for testing and bootstrapping purposes.
 It can operate in either synchronous or asynchronous modes.
 In the synchronous mode, only a single string is sent in the body and the response will return containing a constant value (``"Hello":